cgewecke/eth-gas-reporter/README.md

 };
 ```

+**Other**

+This reporter is highly configurable and should work for any test pipeline that uses mocha and
+connects to an ethereum client running as a separate process.
+There's
+more info on advanced configuration [here]().

 ### Continuous Integration<sup>beta</sup> (in CircleCI)

 If you use CircleCI, this reporter can be combined with [codechecks](http://codechecks.io) to generate CI reports which track changes in gas consumption between PRs.
 Codechecks is free for open source projects and maintained by MakerDao engineer [@krzkaczor](https://github.com/krzkaczor).
-Complete [set-up guide here]() (it's easy!).
+Complete [set-up guide here]() (it's easy).

 ![Screen Shot 2019-06-18 at 12 25 49 PM](https://user-images.githubusercontent.com/7332026/59713894-47298900-91c5-11e9-8083-233572787cfa.png)